Skip to main content

 - Notes → linked to relevant tasks

-Unlike humans using views, AI uses the Hub Protocol to:
+Unlike humans using views, AI uses the Hub Protocol — it never writes directly.
+It proposes.
+The Data Pod decides whether to execute.

 Human-in-the-Loop (The Unique Advantage)